akankshalamba1/stock-analysis/README.md

 All this is done in the same For loop **For i = 2 to 3013**

+## Results:
-that it was able to provide the results as faster as 0.1914063 seconds for the year of 2017 and 0.2851563 seconds for the year 2018 as depicted in the attached screenshots below:
+By refactoring the code as mentioned above we were able to provide the results as faster as 0.1914063 seconds for the year of 2017 and 0.2851563 seconds for the year 2018 as depicted in the attached screenshots below:

 ### Refactor code outcome for 2017
 ![Test Image](/Resources/VBA_Challenge_2017.png)